example42/psick/README.md

   We will care better about the remaining ones.
 They are expected to be Puppet 4 compliant.
   The structure of the repo has changed radically, all the git submodules have been removed and a control-repo style has been introduced.

-## Installation

-Use the Forge to install example42 modules (be aware of the deprecated ones):

-    puppet module search example42

-or cherry pick them from [GitHub](https://github.com/example42).

-You have here a control-repo, with embedded Vagrant environment, that includes all the example42 supported modules and a few third party ones.
-You can use this for:

-  - Play with Vagrant and Puppet
-  - Test example42 modules
-  - Use as a starting point for a custom controlrepo

-Installation from GitHub:

-    git clone git://github.com/example42/puppet-modules.git
-    r10k puppetfile install
-    vagrant status

-You can retrieve the Example42 modules from other versions with:

-    git clone --recursive -b 1.0 git://github.com/example42/puppet-modules.git
-    git clone --recursive -b 2.0 git://github.com/example42/puppet-modules.git
-    git clone --recursive -b 3.0 git://github.com/example42/puppet-modules.git

-## Dependencies

-### Modules

-All the modules have a metadata.json file where dependencies are described.

-Most of the modules require PuppetLabs' stdlib.
-Some modules (the ones which use the ```params_lookup``` function) require Puppi.

-### Vagrant

-For a correct setup of the Vagrant environment you need some extra plugins:

-    vagrant plugin install vagrant-cachier
-    vagrant plugin install vagrant-vbguest